EdJoPaTo/resilio-sync-watch-config/README.md

     resilio-sync-watch-config [OPTIONS] <SUBCOMMAND>

 FLAGS:
+    -h, --help
-    -h, --help       Prints help information
+            Prints help information

+    -V, --version
-    -V, --version    Prints version information
+            Prints version information

 OPTIONS:
-    -b, --basedir <DIRECTORY>    Folder in which the resulting share(s) should be synced [default: folders]
+    -b, --basedir <DIRECTORY>
+            Folder in which the resulting share(s) should be synced [default: folders]
+    -n, --device-name <NAME>
+            Override the device name.
+Defaults to the hostname.

+    -p, --listening-port <INT>
+            Set a specific listening port.
+Helpful in combination with NAT like in a container environment.

 SUBCOMMANDS:
     help      Prints this message or the help of the given subcommand(s)